rjhilgefort/ember-cli-import/README.md

   // Simple example of including a bower component cliImport.bower('/some-bower-package/package.js');

-  // Simple example of including both 'development' and 'production' versions of a bower component cliImport.bowerDevProd('/another-bower-package/dist/another-bower-package.js');
+  // Simple example of including both 'development' and 'production' versions of a bower component.
+  // This assumes that there is a `*.min.js` in the same directory. cliImport.bowerDevProd('/another-bower-package/dist/another-bower-package.js');

   // Example icons import out of bower